madkins23/go-slog/README.md

 Console output can come in a variety of formats and generally doesn't have a performance issue as only humans will look at it.

-### Who Am I?
+### WTF?

-Your response to this repository, especially if you are a `slog` handler author, may well be "who are you to make these rules?"
+Your response to this repository, especially if you are a `slog` handler author, may well be one or more of:

-This is a reasonable question.
+* "Why does this exist?"
+* "Who are you to make these rules?"

+These are reasonable questions.

+The genesis of this repository was the author noticing that different `slog` handlers had varying outputs.
+The author wanted to provide a way to compare the outputs, because it seemed important (or at least personally interesting).
+Over time the project grew to include handler benchmarks and a lot of other stuff.

 The author has no authority to dictate `slog` handler behavior.
-The tests and warnings contained herein more or less defined themselves based on the behavior of various `slog` handlers under test.
+The intent of this project was to measure handlers against each other and published documentation.

 Benchmark and verification tests come from `slog` documentation, the `slogtest` test harness, and tests embedded in